~8 min read

 Appeals are a feature, not a complaint

 Every initiative carries a report channel: governance concern, misrepresentation, capture.
-Reports are visible to the initiative's owner, and resolutions are recorded on the public changelog.
+Reports are visible to the initiative's stewards, and every resolution is written into the public changelog.
+Members never have to lobby in private to be heard.

 - 13

-GROUNDWORK is a member cooperative.
+GROUNDWORK is itself a member cooperative.
 Co-owners pay an equal annual due, hold one vote, and elect the board that runs the register.
-The platform is under the same rules it asks of initiatives.
+The platform stands inside the same constitution it asks every initiative to write.

 - 14